Alaska Highway: Pink Mountain intersection improvements

 Benefits to Canadians

-There are many access roads intersecting the highway within a relatively short distance, resulting in risk for travellers.
-The proposed improvements will reduce the risk of collision and traffic delays at these entry and access points.
+There were many access roads intersecting the highway within a relatively short distance, resulting in a risk for travellers.
+The improvements reduced the risk of collision and traffic delays at these entry and access points.

 Information for motorists